Daktor99/FantasyBasketball/README.md

             * `client_id` (Type: Integer)
             * `ball_api_id` (Type: Integer)
       * `POST /fantasyPlayers`
          * Description: This endpoint receives the details of a players to newly create.
-The user must be provided as a JSON, sent in the body of the POST request.
+The players must be provided as a JSON, sent in the body of the POST request.
 The JSON in the request body must have fields exactly identical to those which are shown in the sample below.
          * Sample Request Body:
             * `{ "team_id: 0, "first_name": "snoop","last_name": "dogg", "position": "F","nba_team": "cali", "league_id": 1,"client_id":0}`
       * `PUT /fantasyPlayers`